Expert Guide: Differences Between Kief vs Hash

 Triminator Dry Accessories

 When processing a large cannabis harvest, one of the best ways to collect kief is with commercial-scale processing equipment.
-Equipment like the Triminator Mini Dry and Dry Trimmers are capable of trimming harvests with efficiency and precision.
+Equipment like the Triminator Dry and XL Dry trimmers are capable of trimming harvests with efficiency and precision.
 After the flower is trimmed, it can be sent for packaging for retail sale or further processing while the trim stays behind for the next step.
 This resulting leftover trim is captured in the trim bin and can be loaded into a separate tumbler to extract the kief.

-The commercial-grade Kief Kit works by tumbling trim, and the motion allows for the resin glands to be separated from the cannabis plant material and falls through the micron screen.
+The commercial-grade Kief Kit works by tumbling trim, and the motion allows for the resin glands to be separated from the cannabis plant material and fall through the micron screen.
 The THC-rich kief is collected at the bottom of the machine in the special catchment tray.

 Both trimmer models have a Kief Kit upgrade that comes with a 150-micron mesh drum, a special catchment tray, and a brush for collecting.
 This kief collection system is simple to use and easily swapped in for no downtime during production.
 In extracting kief from your trim, you get the most yield and profit from your harvest.